START HERE

 3. Choose a Humid Location

 Take advantage of the naturally humid areas in your home.
 Bathrooms with showers and kitchens are often the most humid spots.
-A fern or Calathea that gets indirect light from a bathroom window will be in paradise.
+A fern, Blue Star Fern, Calathea, False Aralia, or Ming Aralia that gets indirect light from a bathroom window will be in paradise.

 4. Misting (with a Caveat)